exasol/public-knowledgebase/Database-Features/wait-for-commit-on-select-statement.md

 Last but not least, there's a classic approach: separating T1 from T3 by minimizing the time during which they compete for the shared object.

-Let's concider the following example
+Let's consider the following example

 | Transaction 1              | Transaction 2 | Transaction 3 | Comment |
 |----------------------------|---|---|---|